-Noxious weeds are moving into our local ecosystems and displacing native plants as our community grows and develops.
-When the plants used by animals as food, shelter or nesting are gone wildlife could leave the area.
+Noxious weeds are moving into our local ecosystems and displacing native plants.
+When the plants used by animals as food, shelter or nesting are gone, wildlife could leave the area.
 Additionally, some weed species drop over 1,000 seeds into the ground annually, if not controlled.
-As good stewards of our land – with a single-family lot or a thousand-acre ranch – we all must work to keep our lands free of noxious weeds.
+As good stewards of our land, we all must work to keep our lands free of noxious weeds.

 Noxious weeds can be managed by using a combination of control methods including mechanical, cultural, biological, preventative and chemical means.

-- Mechanical Control: removing seed heads by hand or mowing, or pulling entire plants out from the root
+- Mechanical control: removing seed heads by hand, mowing or pulling entire plants out from the root.

-- Biological Control: releasing beneficial insects which feed only on certain noxious weeds and well managed grazing practices that target specific plants.
+- Biological control: releasing beneficial insects that feed only on certain noxious weeds and well-managed grazing practices that target specific plants.